jpenilla/Stockfish-Java/CONTRIBUTING.md

 Once you have made your changes, commit and push them.
 Then click *Create a Pull Request* and wait for it to be added to the repo!

+# UCI Specification

+See https://www.shredderchess.com/download.html for a download of the UCI spec